 On the road, if you're familiar with the previous generation Fiesta van, your experience should be that this model has a more solid feel.
-There's more of an emphasis on petrol power this time round with a choice of two petrol engines - 1.1-litre 3-cylinder with 85PS, and 1.0-litre EcoBoost with 125PS.
-If you must have a diesel, here's a 1.5-litre TDCi unit in a choice of 85PS and 120PS outputs Variations on the Fiesta Van theme may come and go but before driving this little LCV, there's one thing you almost always know for certain: that it'll be a great steer.
+There's more of an emphasis on petrol power this time round with a choice of two 125PS 1.0T petrol engines - offered both with and without mild hybrid tech and mated to 6-speed manual transmission.
+With the mid hybrid version of this three cylinder unit, a belt-driven integrated starter/generator (BISG) in place of the standard alternator enables recovery and storage of energy usually lost during braking and coasting to charge a 48-volt lithium-ion air-cooled battery pack.
+The more powerful BISG also enables the Fiesta Van EcoBoost Hybrid's Auto Start-Stop technology to operate in a wider range of scenarios for even greater fuel savings, including when coasting to a stop below 15mph and even when the vehicle is in gear with the clutch pedal depressed.
+Variations on the Fiesta Van theme may come and go but before driving this little LCV, there's one thing you almost always know for certain: that it'll be a great steer.
 This new generation model is 15% stiffer and both front and rear track measurements are wider.
 The engineers tell us that the chassis now offers 10% more cornering grip, supported by Electronic Torque Vectoring Control, which enhances the driving experience by applying a small amount of braking to inside wheels to assist traction and stability when cornering.
 Braking distances at 62mph are reduced by more than 8%.
 There are freshly developed five and six-speed manual gearboxes.
 And rear disc brakes feature on models with engines developing more than 100PS.

 Once upon a time, the small van market was completely made up of supermini-derived models like this one but in recent times, most buyers have been drawn towards purpose-designed small vans that aren't constricted by passenger car styling and so can offer much larger carrying capacities without taking up any more road space.
 Ford's own Transit Courier model is a good example of this approach and if you really need carrying capacity, models like that one are indeed a better bet - but then, if you really need that, should you really be considering a very small van in the first place?
 If having considered that, you conclude that your needs are less cubic capacity-orientated, then this Fiesta van might prove to be a very effective choice.
 The styling of this commercial Fiesta may win it many admirers and operators looking for a compact van that will cut a dash on the city streets will like the wedge-shaped front end as well as the curvy rear.
 The cabin is similarly avant-garde in its design, with a clever choice of quality materials.
 It also incorporates the latest interior technologies, including Ford's SYNC 3 communications and entertainment system.

-Prices are much as with the previous model, which means a starting point of around £15,000, though that will reduce to more like £12,000 once the reclaimable VAT element is taken into account.
-These kinds of figures are very comparable with those being asked for this Ford's arch-rival, the Vauxhall Corsavan.
+Prices are much as with the previous model, which means a starting point of around £17,500, though that will reduce to more like £14,600 once the reclaimable VAT element is taken into account.
 For customers wanting a bit more sporting style for their business, the Fiesta Van is available as a Sport model, with unique front and rear design treatment, colour-coded rocker panels and up to 18-inch alloy wheels.
 The sporting theme continues inside the cabin, with revised seats and trim materials, plus a unique design for the steering wheel, pedals and gear lever.
 An Adjustable Speed Limiter and a Lane Keeping System are fitted to this variant as standard.
 For this latest generation model, Ford has incorporated its 'SYNC 3' communications and entertainment system.
 It's available as an option and is compatible with the 'Apple CarPlay' and 'Android Auto' smartphone-mirroring systems.
 Safety kit includes Ford's PreCollision Assist with Pedestrian Detection emergency braking system, Adaptive Cruise Control and Blind Spot Information System.
 Plus there's Active Park Assist with Perpendicular Parking and Cross Traffic Alert to support easy and safe parking, along with Traffic Sign Recognition and Adjustable Speed Limiter to help avoid speeding fines.

 Ford knows exactly how to build a class-leading supermini-derived van - but then, with a passenger car product as good as the Fiesta to base it on, you'd think that the van version's designers had very little to do to complete an excellent product.
 Perhaps the best part about this commercial vehicle is that it doesn't look like one.
 All the style that marks out the Fiesta car has been transferred over intact - and that should make it a good advert for the kind of small businesses (florists, gardeners and so on) likely to want a vehicle of this kind.
 Imagining your company logo on the doors?
 Then you'll know what to do....